metalivedev/dotclouddocs/public/0.9/guides/build-file.rst

 continue to get billed!

 **To destroy a service** you must use ``dotcloud destroy`` + *servicename*.
-If you do not want it to reappear in the next push, *then you must also remove the service from your ``dotcloud.yml``.
+If you do not want the service to reappear in the next push, then you must also remove it from your ``dotcloud.yml``.

-Removing a service from your ``dotcloud.yml`` file can be a way to prevent it from getting updates in the next push.
-But you will not be able to scale your services until you add the missing services(s) back in to ``dotcloud.yml``.
+Removing a service from your ``dotcloud.yml`` file can be a way to prevent it from getting updates or otherwise changing the container in the next push.
+But you will not be able to scale your services until you add the missing service(s) back in to ``dotcloud.yml``.

 type: Defining Your Service
 ---------------------------